lucascolley/lucascolley.github.io/lucascolley/content/about.md

 ![A photo of me](/lucas-headshot.png)

-I am an undergraduate student in my third year of studying Computer Science & Philosophy at Christ Church, University of Oxford.
+I am a master's student in Computer Science & Philosophy at Christ Church, University of Oxford.
 See [Oxford](#oxford).

 I am also a maintainer of [SciPy], an open source Python library providing